-- 2 OSSF implementation strategies are in progress - 4 OSSF implementation strategies have not been initiated
+- 2 OSSF implementation strategies are in progress. - 4 OSSF implementation strategies have not been initiated.

-• Upon review of the wastewater implementation strategies, the Wastewater Technical Subcommittee did not make any changes to the priority levels.
+• Upon review of the wastewater implementation strategies, four strategy priority levels were changed.

 5.0 Funding for failing OSSFs

 The TMDL Coordination Committee and TMDL Wastewater Technical Subcommittee identify the need for financial support to successfully implement programs to repair, replace, or remove OSSFs by connecting to sanitary sewer systems.
 This also includes programs that provide education and outreach for residents and owners of OSSF systems.